v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

 3. Update the validDomains and webApplicationInfo details.

-    * Change the `<<clientId>>` placeholder in the clientId setting to be the _%clientId%_ value.
-This is the same GUID that you entered in the template at which we copied in step 1.
+    * Change the `<<clientId>>` placeholder in the webApplicationInfo setting with the _%clientId%_.
+This is the application id which we copied in step 1.

     * Change the `<<appDomain>>` placeholder in the _webApplicationInfo_ and _validDomains_ to the `%appDomain%` value.